How to Conjugate Haitian Creole Verbs by Person

 3. Ou pran liv la → You take the book

-How to Conjugate Creole Verbs By Tense
+How to Conjugate Creole Verbs by Tense

-local_library What's a Tense Marker Anyway?
+local_library What Is a Tense Marker, Anyway?

 For example, consider the English sentence "I did go."
 The word did acts as a tense marker because it shows that the verb "go" is referring to something that happened in the past.